Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 It’s the New York Times, the left-wing publication and it is entitled after Weinstein.
 71 men accused of sexual misconduct and their fall from power.
 So, to say that there’s no repercussions for this is disingenuous and dangerous.
 One thing that Jordan Peterson pointed that in a couple interviews was that, one of the dangers is that they’re conflating offenses.
 So it’s not clear what’s allowed, what’s not allowed.
 And there’s an excellent article on this that I’d recommend.
 This one is entitled: “What Does Sexual Misconduct Mean?”

-This is by Michelle Cottle in The Atlantic, and just getting into the nitty-gritties of what’s shame-able, prosecutable.
+This is by Michelle Cottle in The Atlantic, and just getting into the nitty-gritties of what sexual misconduct or misbehavior, what’s like shame-able, and what’s prosecutable.
 The law recognizes a number of categories of sexual offense, and they include assault, abuse, battery, rape, statutory rape and so on.
 And then there’s workplace misbehavior, Title 7 of the Civil Rights act, and so on, on sexual harassment.
 These are clearer guidelines and laws.
 But now it’s not.
 Now, it’s not clear.
 And so, we get to toxic #MeToo.

 And before I get to Aziz, I guess I should share my own — One of things is that I realized that there are a lot of issues that are a big deal in America that I just don’t really feel anything about it.
 Gun control is one.
 I’ve fortunately not have had to deal with any gun violence in my life, probably now I just jinxed it.
 So, I’m sort of neutral on it.
 And over the past few years I’ve gotten a lot more understanding of why Americans are so into their guns and cling to that particular freedom so much.